Macroscopic noise amplification by asymmetric dyads in non-Hermitian optical systems for generative diffusion models

-In summary, we have elucidated a simplest case of macroscopic response that leads to density asymmetry in a photonic non-Hermitian dyad and suggest that these structures can be used in sensitivity devices and for hRNG, among many other noise-dependent applications.
-Error correction for unbiased statistics of the dyad orientations are possible with this system, since any bias resulting from asymmetry in the sample can be overcome by modifying the pumping strength at one condensation site.
-Such systems could be used to sense irregularities both internal and external to the sample.
-Unbiased orientations enable the generation of uniform random number distributions while controlled bias can be introduced by implementing weak couplings between condensates in different dyads.
-Finally, with potentially hundred of thousands of the asymmetric dyads placed on a chip, and due to the ultra-short picosecond coherence times of laser and polariton condensates, the sampling of low-level, statistically random signals will occur in parallel and at an ultra-fast timescale, bringing the random number generation comfortably to the THz regime, bounded only by the speed of conversion of the signal to the electronic domain.
+In summary, we have elucidated a macroscopic response leading to density asymmetry in a photonic non-Hermitian dyad and suggested these structures can be used in sensitivity devices, for hRNG, and in generative diffusion models in machine learning, among many other noise-dependent applications.
+Error correction for unbiased statistics of the dyad orientations is possible with this system.
+Any bias resulting from asymmetry in the sample can be overcome by modifying the pumping strength at one condensation site.
+Such systems could sense internal and external irregularities in the sample.
+Unbiased orientations enable the generation of uniform random number distributions, while controlled bias can be introduced by implementing weak couplings between condensates in different dyads.
+Integrated intensities of light emanating from dyads are shown to be normally distributed and can be optically transmitted to implement the generative diffusion models of machine learning.
+Finally, a significant advantage of constructing this scheme with non-Hermitian optical systems is the speed of random number generation.
+With potentially hundreds of thousands of asymmetric dyads placed on a chip and the ultra-short picosecond timescales required for laser and exciton-polariton condensates to establish coherence, the sampling of low-level, statistically random signals will occur in parallel and at an ultra-fast timescale.
+This would bring the random number generation comfortably to the THz regime, bounded only by the signal's conversion speed to the electronic domain.

 {\it Acknowledgements.} A.J. is grateful to Cambridge Australia Scholarships and the Cambridge Trust for entirely funding his Ph.D.
-N.G.B. acknowledges the financial support from the John Schwinger Foundation Grant No. JSF-19-02-0005.
+N.G.B. thanks the Julian Schwinger Foundation grant JSF-19-02-0005, Horizon Europe/UKRI G123670, and 142568 / Weizmann-UK grant for the financial support.